vremy/go-grpc-examples/server_stream/readme.md

 the message from the sender in 5 seperate response through streaming.

 ## Usage
-1. Open two terminals in split screen mode in the unary directory;
+1. Open two terminals in split screen mode in the server_stream directory;
 1. Run the server in the left screen by running the following command.
     ```sh
     go run server_stream_server/server.go